2015 Michigan State Spartans football team

 The 2015 Michigan State Spartans football team represented Michigan State University in the East Division of the Big Ten Conference during the 2015 NCAA Division I FBS football season.
 Michigan State played their home games at Spartan Stadium in East Lansing, Michigan and were led by ninth-year head coach Mark Dantonio.
 They finished the season 12–2, 7–1 in Big Ten play to share the East Division championship with Ohio State.
 Due to their head-to-head win over Ohio State, they represented the East Division in the Big Ten Championship Game where they defeated West Division champion Iowa to become Big Ten Champions.
 They finished the season No. 3 in the College Football Playoff rankings and were selected to play in the CFP Semifinals at the Cotton Bowl Classic where they lost to No. 2 Alabama.

 The season was one of the most successful in school history.
 The Spartans defeated in-state rival Michigan in Ann Arbor after a fumbled snap by Wolverine punter Blake O'Neill was picked up by Jalen Watts-Jackson and returned for a touchdown in the final ten seconds to give Michigan State a 27–23 win.
 The Spartans defeated Ohio State on the road in Columbus, playing without Connor Cook and relying on the arms of backup QBs Damion Terry and Tyler O'Connor.
 Michael Geiger would make a 41-yard field goal as time expired to give the Spartans a 17–14 win and to win the East Division.
 Michigan State would win its third Big Ten Championship in six years after defeating Iowa in the Big Ten Championship Game, 16–13.
-The Spartans were selected to play in the College Football Playoff, where they were shutout by eventual National Champion Alabama, 38–0, finishing with a record and achieving their fifth 11-win season in six years.
+The Spartans were selected to play in the College Football Playoff, where they were shutout by eventual National Champion Alabama, 38–0, finishing with a 12-2 record and achieving their fifth 11-win season in six years.

-Previous season

-The Spartans finished the 2014 season 11–2, 7–1 in Big Ten play to finish in second place in the East Division behind Ohio State.
-Michigan State faced Baylor in the 2015 Cotton Bowl, which was part of the new New Year's Six Bowls, where they overcame a 20-point deficit in the fourth quarter to defeat Baylor 42–41.